hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Add a new port to your network with the specified name.
-Optionally, you can specify fixed IPs, MAC address, administrative state, device identifier, device owner, and security groups.
+Optionally, specify fixed IPs, MAC address, administrative state, device identifier, device owner, and security groups.

 ###Examples
 Create a new port named 'porto':